Where do I find Park School mini courses on Homer Connect?

 My major is in the Park School, but I want to change it to a different one in the Park School.
 Can I do that?

-My academic advisor is always talking about my “non-communication requirement”.
+My academic adviser is always talking about my “non-communication requirement”.
 What is this?

 All students in Park School majors are required to complete 60 credits of course work that is taught outside of the Park School.
 In other words, the 60 credits cannot include any course number prefix of CMD, CNPH, GCOM, JOUR, STCM or TVR.
 Credits must consist of courses that are taken in other schools at Ithaca College (Humanities and Sciences, Music, Health Science and Human Performance, Business, Division of Interdisciplinary and International Study).
 The area on your Degree Evaluation called “Non-Communications Requirement (60.00 credits)” will keep track of your course work and the number of credits you earn.
-Be sure to keep on track.
+It is a student's responsibility to keep on track.

 How do I know when the courses I need will be offered?

 Each course offered at Ithaca College has a course description in the Course Catalog (found on Homer Connect).
 Each course description includes a designation of when a course is planned to be offered.
 For example:

 Provides an understanding of the policy-making process used to formulate various regulations that govern the media.
 The role of relevant policy-making bodies, such as Congress, the courts, Federal Communications Commission, and lobby groups, are discussed.
 Specific regulation concerning the First Amendment, obscenity, libel, privacy, copyright, commercial speech, access to information, antitrust, etc., are also examined.
 A major research paper on a relevant media regulation topic is required.
 Prerequisites: TVR 12100; a level-2 television-radio course; junior standing.
 3 credits.
 (F-S)